ChauffeurPrive/nestor-api/validator/docs/schemas.md

 ```

 ### Public Aliases
-In this section allows at pod-level to override the hostname resolution when DNS and other options are not applicable.
+This section allows at pod-level to override the hostname resolution when DNS and other options are not applicable.
 This is a feature of Kubernetes, that allows to reach your application with a more friendly name.

-You can define an alias for your application to facilitate public access.
+You can define an alias for your application to ease public access.

-If you need further documentation of how DNS and the network layer works in Kubernets.
+If you need further documentation about how DNS and the network layer works in Kubernetes.
 We recommend you to read [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)

 ```yaml
 public_aliases: